yaourdt/tasmota-to-mgos/README.md

 ## Install

-**Warning:** _This application is still at an early stage.
-If something fails, your device may be bricked, if you don't know how to flash a new firmware over a wired connection.
-Proceed with caution!_
+⚠ Overwriting a device's boot loader via OTA update is a risky operation.
+If something unexpected fails, your device may be bricked, unless you know how to flash a new firmware over a wired connection.

 There are two versions with different bootloader configuration locations.
 The default location in Mongoose OS is `0x7000`, but some devices use `0x1000`